pfmc-assessments/sa4ss/README.md

 ## Rationale

-sa4ss was created to ease some of the tedious overhead put on analysts when creating stock assessment documents for the [Pacific Fishery Management Council](www.pcouncil.org).
+sa4ss was created to ease some of the tedious overhead that comes with producing status updates of marine species for the [Pacific Fishery Management Council](www.pcouncil.org).
 The package provides

 1. a consistent structure to ease reviewer fatigue,
 1. generic text for sections that are consistent across populations,
-1. imbedded functionality to create pdf that is accessible to those with disabilities according to [NOAA's guidance for 508 compliance](https://libguides.library.noaa.gov/Section508), and
+1. imbedded functionality that works towards creating a tagged pdf that is readable via a screen reader and fulfills [NOAA's guidance regarding 508 compliance](https://libguides.library.noaa.gov/Section508), and
-1. an infrastructure to reduce the time  needed to create an assessment relative to creating a document from scratch.
+1. an infrastructure to reduce the time  needed to create a document relative to creating it from scratch.

 Back to [top](#sa4ss)

 ## User community

-The package is intended for use by analysts within the Northwest and Southwest Fisheries Science Centers but has also been augmented for use by those working at the Alaska Fisheries Science Center.
+The package is intended for use by analysts within the Northwest and Southwest Fisheries Science Centers but the developers are happy to entertain ideas regarding future development scenarios that could facilitate adding additional templates that would be useful to others.

 Regardless of your affiliation, please feel free to post any issues regarding the package to the [GitHub issues